xanthics/mutesound-python/README.md

+## This project can no longer be updated as Ascension removed the listfiles from their MPQs

 Python version of https://github.com/mattibalize-lab/MuteSounds

 See that repo for install instructions.
 The created `sound` folder should go in your `Ascension Launcher/resources/client/Data/enUS/` directory.